Varunpm17/Mefit/README.md

 # Mefit
-Various python scritpts for analysis of mefit data reports
+Various python scripts for analysis of mefit data reports